hurairaali/alpha-AGI/docs/deploy-reverse-proxy.md

-# Advanced: Deploying big-AGI behind a Reverse Proxy
+# Advanced: Deploying alpha-AGI behind a Reverse Proxy

 Note: if you don't have a reverse proxy set up, you can skip this guide.

-If you're deploying big-AGI behind a reverse proxy, you may want to configure your proxy to support streaming output.
+If you're deploying alpha-AGI behind a reverse proxy, you may want to configure your proxy to support streaming output.
-This guide provides instructions on how to configure your reverse proxy to support streaming output from big-AGI.
+This guide provides instructions on how to configure your reverse proxy to support streaming output from alpha-AGI.

 This is for advanced deployments, and you should have a basic understanding of how reverse proxies work.